cyivert/ads-tds-doc/README.md

 3. Is the URL the "Raw" webhook link (not a regular channel invite)?
 4. If script freezes at match end, your webhook URL might be invalid

+### Multiplayer Not Connecting

+**Problem:** Players can't join your multiplayer game

+**Solution:**
+1. Make sure all players use the **exact same party code**
+2. The host must have VIP to select maps
+3. All players must use compatible difficulty settings
+4. Check that everyone is in the same lobby screen at the same time

 ---

 ## Quick Start Example